-Once you click the “Settings” link, the screen below will appear – which lists all users that have access to the data within this account.
+Once you click the “Settings” link, the screen below will appear – which lists all users with access to the data within this account.

-Once you click on that area it will take you to a page that shows all the users who have access to your account.
-It the upper right hand corner you will see a blue “Add Users” link.
+Once you click on that area, it will take you to a page that shows all the users who have access to your account.
+Then, you will see a blue “Add Users” link in the upper right-hand corner.

 Step 4 – Final Step

-Once you click the “Add User” link, a popup will appear where you will add the users email who you want to give access to.
+Once you click the “Add User” link, a popup will appear where you will add the user’s email to who you want to give access.

-Much like the Google Analytics step, simply add their gmail email (they need to have a Gmail account), select which access type you’d like to give them, and click “add”.
+Much like the Google Analytics step, add their Gmail email (they need a Gmail account), select which access type you’d like to give them, and click “add.”

-Once added, their email address will show in the list of users who have access to that website’s Google Search Console Account.
+Once added, their email address will show in the list of users accessing that website’s Google Search Console Account.

-It’s that easy to give someone access to your Google Analytics and Google Search Console data without giving them your password.
+Giving someone access to your Google Analytics and Search Console data is accessible without giving them your password.